Galina-Makarchuk/random_coinflips/README.md

-# random_coinflips
+# A coin flip simulation web app

-An application simulating random coinflips.
+An interactive application for simulating random coin flips.

 The app can be tested here:
 https://random-coinflips.onrender.com